Why “It depends…” is often the right answer

 - Impact assessment

-A common goal of environmental footprinting is to identify which emissions and resource uses in the life cycle of a product or organisation have the highest impact and which processes are responsible for this.
+A common goal of environmental footprinting is to identify which emissions and resource uses in the life cycle of a product or organization have the highest impact and which processes are responsible for this.
 The outcome of such an assessment may point to, for example, methane emissions and land use in an analysis of animal products or carbon dioxide emissions from burning natural gas in an analysis of steel production.
 This information is then often used to identify improvement opportunities.

-Another common goal is to compare the impact scores of a product with alternative or competing products.
+Another common goal is to compare the impact scores of a product with an alternative or competing products.
 For example, comparing different types of packaging, or comparing organic foods to conventional foods.
 If comparison is the goal, this is often not made explicit when designing the study.
 However, assessment results will very likely be used for comparison when they’ve been made public, even if the study was not intended for comparisons.

 The big issue is that such comparisons are often not “fair”.
-The first reason for this is that study results are often unique and incomparable with other studies, because the scope of the study determines many technical details.
+The first reason for this is that study results are often unique and incomparable with other studies because the scope of the study determines many technical details.
 For example, the scope defines the functional unit: the exact definition of the product, its intended use and its specific quality.
 The scope also sets the system boundaries – which processes and phases are included and how emissions and resource uses are divided among co-products.
 Another choice that varies between studies is which product gets the credits for recycling.
 The big variation in goal and scope among studies is one important reason for saying “It depends…”

 To make a complete inventory of all the emissions and resource uses in the life cycle of a product, you need to collect a lot of detailed data.
-Getting data from within your organisation is one challenge, but getting primary data from material suppliers and users of your products is often not possible.
-LCA software packages such as SimaPro are a good source of background data, but this data is not specific for the situation and is often only weakly representative.
+Getting data from within your organization is one challenge, but getting primary data from material suppliers and users of your products is often not possible.
+LCA software packages such as SimaPro are a good source of background data, but this data is not specific to the situation and is often only weakly representative.
 Gaps in your inventory data can be a source of high uncertainty: another reason for saying “It depends…”

 Many scientific methods are available for translating the long list of emissions and resource uses into a limited list of impact indicators.
-What’s more, these methods are continuously being developed, due to new scientific insights and correction of earlier mistakes.
+What’s more, these methods are continuously being developed, due to new scientific insights and the correction of earlier mistakes.
 There is also an ongoing fundamental discussion about what level of indicators should be used: damage indicators which aggregate the results into three themes – human health, ecosystems and resources – or midpoint indicators, which can be up to 15 different equivalence factors – one for each environmental topic, such as climate change, particulates, human toxicity, land use, resource depletion, water scarcity, etc. The choice is a trade-off: there are too many midpoint indicators to interpret them fully, but they are scientifically more robust than the damage indicators.
 The choice of impact assessment method and version is another reason why the results of different studies can be unsuitable for comparison.

 From this brief overview of the technical complexities in environmental footprint assessments, you will understand that there are many subjective choices involved.
 To be able to assess these choices and interpret the results, one needs a lot of technical knowledge and experience.
-This work is often done by specialised technical consultants.
-The work for such consultants, like me, is to help the professionals we work with understand the available choices, draw reasonable conclusions, and make the right decisions.
+This work is often done by specialized technical consultants.
+The work of such consultants, like me, is to help the professionals we work with understand the available choices, draw reasonable conclusions, and make the right decisions.

 So, what’s the point?